History of Hungary

-Hungary in its modern (post-1946) borders roughly corresponds to the Great Hungarian Plain (the Pannonian Basin).
-During the Iron Age, it was located at the crossroads between the cultural spheres of the Celtic tribes (such as the Scordisci, Boii and Veneti), Dalmatian tribes (such as the Dalmatae, Histri and Liburni) and the Germanic tribes (such as the Lugii and Marcomanni).

-The name "Pannonian" comes from Pannonia, a province of the Roman Empire.
-Only the western part of the territory (the so-called Transdanubia) of modern Hungary formed part of Pannonia.
-The Roman control collapsed with the Hunnic invasions of 370–410, and Pannonia was part of the Ostrogothic Kingdom during the late 5th to mid 6th century, succeeded by the Avar Khaganate (6th to 9th centuries).
-The Magyar invasion took place during the 9th century.
+Hungary in its modern (post-1946) borders roughly corresponds to the Great Hungarian Plain (the Carpathian Basin) in Central Europe.

+During the Iron Age, it was located at the crossroads between the cultural spheres of Scythian tribes (such as Agathyrsi, Cimmerians), the Celtic tribes (such as the Scordisci, Boii and Veneti), Dalmatian tribes (such as the Dalmatae, Histri and Liburni) and the Germanic tribes (such as the Lugii, Marcomanni).
+In 44 BC, the Sarmatians, Iazyges moved into the Great Hungarian Plain.
+In 8 AD, the western part of the territory (the so-called Transdanubia) of modern Hungary formed part of Pannonia, a province of the Roman Empire.
+Roman control collapsed with the Hunnic invasions of 370–410, the Huns created a significant empire based in present-day Hungary.
+In 453 they reached the height of their expansion under Attila the Hun.
+After the death of Attila, the empire collapsed in 455, and Pannonia became part of the Ostrogothic Kingdom.
+The western part of the Carpathian Basin was occupied by the Longobards and the eastern part by the Gepids.
+In 567, the Avars occupied the territory ruled by the Gepids.
+In 568, the Longobards moved to Italy from Transdanubia, and the Avars also occupied that territory, Khagan Bayan I established the Avar Khaganate.
+The Avars were defeated by the Franks and Bulgars, and their steppe-empire ended around 822.

-The Magyars were Christianized at the end of the 10th century, and the Christian Kingdom of Hungary was established in 1000 under King Saint Stephen, ruled by the Árpád dynasty for the following three centuries.
-In the high medieval period, the kingdom expanded to the Adriatic coast and entered a personal union with Croatia during the reign of King Coloman in 1102.
-In 1241 during the reign of King Béla IV, Hungary was invaded by the Mongols under Batu Khan.
-The outnumbered Hungarians were decisively defeated at the Battle of Mohi by the Mongol army.
-In this invasion more than 500,000 Hungarian people were massacred and the whole kingdom reduced to ashes.
-The paternal lineage of the ruling Árpád dynasty came to end in 1301, and all of the subsequent kings of Hungary (with the exception of King Matthias Corvinus) were cognatic descendants of the Árpád dynasty.
+The Hungarians took possession of the Carpathian Basin between 862 and 895, and the Principality of Hungary was established in the late 9th century by Álmos and his son Árpád through the conquest of the Carpathian Basin, the Hungarians secured the territory by the Battle of Pressburg in 907.
+The Christian Kingdom of Hungary was established in 1000 under King Saint Stephen, ruled by the Árpád dynasty for the following three centuries.
+In the high medieval period, the kingdom expanded to the Adriatic coast and entered a personal union with Croatia in 1102.
+In 1241, Hungary was invaded by the Mongols under Batu Khan.
+The medieval Kingdom of Hungary was a European power, reaching its height in the 14th-15th century.
 Hungary bore the brunt of the Ottoman wars in Europe during the 15th century.
-The peak of this struggle took place during the reign of Matthias Corvinus (r.
-1458–1490).
-The Ottoman–Hungarian wars concluded in significant loss of territory and the partition of the kingdom after the Battle of Mohács of 1526.

-Defense against Ottoman expansion shifted to Habsburg Austria, and the remainder of the Hungarian kingdom came under the rule of the Habsburg emperors.
-The lost territory was recovered with the conclusion of the Great Turkish War, thus the whole of Hungary became part of the Habsburg monarchy.
-Following the nationalist uprisings of 1848, the Austro-Hungarian Compromise of 1867 elevated Hungary's status by the creation of a joint monarchy.
-The territory grouped under the Habsburg Archiregnum Hungaricum was much larger than modern Hungary, following the Croatian–Hungarian Settlement of 1868 which settled the political status of the Kingdom of Croatia-Slavonia within the Lands of the Crown of Saint Stephen.
+After a long period of Ottoman wars, Hungary's forces were defeated at the Battle of Mohács and its capital was captured in 1541, opening roughly a 150 years long period when the country was divided into three parts: Royal Hungary loyal to the Habsburgs, Ottoman Hungary and the semi-independent Principality of Transylvania.
+The reunited Hungary came under Habsburg rule at the turn of the 18th century, fighting a war of independence in 1703–1711, and a war of independence in 1848–1849 until a compromise allowed the formation of the Austro-Hungarian Monarchy in 1867, a major power into the early 20th century.
+The Croatian–Hungarian Settlement of 1868 settled the political status of the Kingdom of Croatia-Slavonia within the Lands of the Crown of Saint Stephen which was the official name for the Hungarian territories of the Dual Monarchy.